anetczuk/qt-test-utils/README.md

 Extensions to Qt testing framework

 ### Features:
-- run all QtTest tests cases in one executable (usefull e.g. in case of one tests subproject in QtCreator)
+- running all QtTest tests cases in one executable (usefull e.g. in case of one tests subproject in QtCreator)
-- switch to old behaviour if needed (define EXEC_PER_TESTCASE)
-- calling QtTest and QtQuickTest tests by name supports wildcard(*)
+- calling QtTest and QtQuickTest tests by name using wildcard(*)
-- Qml: saving and loading images from file
+- loading/saving images from/to file directly from Qml
-- Qml: comparing images and generating diff image
+- comparing images and visualising difference between them

 ### Example of generated diff image